Making extra copies of material you’ve purchased may save your ministry money. But the real cost of copyright infringement may shock you.

 Several years ago, a 32-year-old woman was found guilty of illegally downloading 24 songs.
 The federal jury that found her guilty of willful copyright infringement of the songs (originally priced at 99 cents each) fined her $80,000 per song for a grand total of $1.9 million.
 (The judgment was later reduced to $54,000.)
-This case is jarring for its implications—and the fact that it marks the first file-sharing copyright infringement case brought before the U.S. courts.
+This case is jarring for its implications.
+It also marks the first file-sharing copyright infringement case brought before the U.S. court

-A man operated six websites where he posted pirated, scanned files of Marvel comic books and made them available for free.
+A man operated six websites where he posted scanned files of Marvel comic books and made them available for free.
 The sites boasted more than 100,000 issues available to the public and averaged 400,000 to 500,000 visits per day.
-Marvel’s site cost $10 per month to access online issues, and as a result of the free sites Marvel lost untold amounts of revenue.
+Marvel’s site cost $10 per month to access online issues.
+But as a result of the free sites, Marvel lost untold amounts of revenue.
 The FBI intervened and took control of the sites, leaving the site owner to face federal charges of copyright infringement.

-Just one more example: The Evangelical Christian Publisher Association (ECPA) in the United Kingdom sought legal action against Andrew (Amue) Ansell for copying hundreds of full texts of Christian books and posting them on his website.
+Just one more example: The Evangelical Christian Publisher Association (ECPA) in the UK legal action against Andrew (Amue) Ansell.
+He was copying hundreds of full texts of Christian books and posting them on his website.
 Amue Ansell charged a subscription fee for people to view the texts and ignored the ECPA’s cease-and-desist notices.
 In 2010, an arrest warrant was issued for Amue Ansell for copyright infringement.
-By the latter part of that year, Amue Ansell had admitted guilt for copyright infringement, ending a seven-year battle with the ECPA.
+By the latter part of that year, Amue Ansell had admitted guilt for copyright infringement, ending a seven-year battle.

 Copyright infringement is a term that up until about 15 years ago we didn’t hear much about.
 That’s largely because copyright infringement issues were left to mediation rooms and lawyers and corporations.
 Today, though, copyright infringement is a front-and-center issue because of the ready access of the Internet, technology that’s advancing at a mind-bending pace, and the allure of (and our resulting expectation for) material that’s easy, free, and instant.
-An issue that used to be handled in dusty courtrooms out of the public eye has become a startling new reality and dilemma for people and churches everywhere.
+So an issue that was handled out of the public eye has become a startling new dilemma for people everywhere.

 So, you ask, what do these cases have to do with your ministry?
 After all, it’s unlikely that you’re downloading songs and peer sharing them.
-And you’re probably not scanning books you didn’t write and posting them online for the world to see or for a fee.
+And you’re probably not scanning books you didn’t write and posting them online for the world to see.
 But consider for a moment the common things your church may be doing or may consider doing in day-to-day work.

 - Making copies of books or articles to distribute among volunteers and parents in your ministry